MoiraMarques/projeto/New-editor-and-New-Embedder.md

-### To Make the new editor the primary editor, and use the new embedder on amamra.org
+#### Make the new editor the primary editor, and use the new embedder on amara.org
 *(while maintaining the beta editor for fallback.)*

 - **Saving issues**